 As the plants grow, gently add soil around the base of the plants; it is okay to cover some of the leaves as long as the top 2/3 or so of the plant still sticks out of the soil.

-It is important to keep the stems of the plant covered as they grow because your potatoes grow on short runners which are called stolons that are formed on the sides of the underground stalk.
-The longer the stalk the more potatoes you’ll get, especially if you are growing a late season variety.
-If you are using a really big container like a trash can you can substitute shredded paper, peat moss, or straw for some of the soil to lighten things up; this is important if you are growing on a deck or balcony.
+It is important to keep the plant stems covered as they grow because your potatoes grow on short runners called stolons that form on the sides of the underground stalk.
+The longer the stalk, the more potatoes you’ll get, especially if you are growing a late season variety.
+If you are using a really big container like a trash can, you can substitute shredded paper, peat moss, or straw for some of the soil to lighten things up; this is important if you are growing on a deck or balcony.

 How to Feed and Water Container Potatoes

-Fertilize the plants with diluted fish emulsion every two weeks or so.
-Stay away from high nitrogen fertilizers that will encourage leafy growth instead of potato formation.
+Fertilize the plants with diluted fish emulsion every 2 weeks or so.
+Stay away from high nitrogen fertilizers, which will encourage leafy growth instead of potato formation.

 When to Harvest Potatoes in Containers

-If you wish, you can gently tip the entire container or trash can onto a tarp, then gently sift through and unearth those treasures.
-Do this in a shady area as tubers should not be exposed to light.
+If you wish, gently tip the entire container or trash can onto a tarp, then gently sift through and unearth those treasures.
+Do this in a shady area, as tubers should not be exposed to light.
 Don’t be too rough; potatoes can bruise.

 Also, do not wash your potatoes until you are ready to eat them or you risk rot.
 Just brush off most of the soil before storing in a dark, cool place such as a basement or root cellar.

-For a minimum amount of effort you can treat your family to the gourmet delight of home-grown potatoes.
-Their flavor and texture is far superior to store-bought spuds.
+For a minimum amount of effort, you can treat your family to the gourmet delight of home-grown potatoes.
+Their flavor and texture are far superior to store-bought spuds.

 plastic totes work also